dotnet/arcade/Documentation/Darc.md

 reported to the Build Asset Registry into a local location.
 Optionally, this build drop may also include any builds that were inputs to this build, based on the dependency information in Version.Details.xml.
 Builds produce various outputs that go to various locations.
-For example, they may produce nuget packges, zips, msis, etc. These may be available in the build artifacts, or may be located in various storage accounts.
+For example, they may produce NuGet packges, zips, MSIs, etc. These may be available in the build artifacts, or may be located in various storage accounts.
 Gather-drop mines the Build Asset Registry for these locations and downloads them all to the local directory.